22 Dec An Introduction to Kettlebell Sport

 - Just before the bell reaches the overhead position, the lifter slips their hand into the handle

 - The bell is fixated overhead with knees and arm straight and the bell motionless to achieve a rep

 - The bell is rotated slightly to reduce its momentum on the downswing and caught before it passes between the legs

-- Performed with 10 minutes Jerk, followed by 10 minutes Snatch
+- Performed with 10 minutes of Jerk, then at least 30 minutes rest, followed by 10 minutes of Snatch

 - For Jerk, men use two bells, women have the choice of using one bell, changing sides once or two bells.